After You Have Been Accepted

 Obtaining your visa:

 It is the responsibility of the applicant to contact the United States consulate or embassy in his/her country for an F-1 non-immigrant student visa.
-Currently, ABU does not offer the J-visa.
+Currently, AB does not offer the J-visa.
 Obtaining a visa will require a personal appearance before an American consular officer in the home country.
 You should make an appointment and be sure to understand what documents you will need to take with you for the appointment.

 Make an appointment for an interview.
 Do not just show up!